 |Intermediate Level||No previous knowledge is required||2 years||3 lessons per week||N/A|

-It is highly recommended that students have a good command of English language.
-It is advisable that students taking the subject without a pass in English SEC/’O’ Level discuss their choice with any member of the Philosophy department.
+It is highly recommended that students have a good command of English.
+It is advisable that students taking the subject without a pass in English SEC/O Level discuss their choice with a member of the Philosophy department.